C4Q/AC-Android/cohort_5.4/unit_03/03_18_dsa_linked_lists.md

    ...
 ```

-to keep track of the list size or length insert and delete operations should either increment or decrement the size field.
+To keep track of the list size or length insert and delete operations should either increment or decrement the size field.

 ## Review